psi4/psi4/doc/sphinxman/source/dftd3.rst

 interest, the dispersion programs can be run independently of the scf through the python function :py:func:`~qcdb.Molecule.run_dftd3` or :py:func:`~qcdb.Molecule.run_dftd4`.
 (These functions call QCEngine, which is the same |PSIfour| + ``dftd3``/``dftd4`` interface that is called during an scf job.)
-This route is much faster than running a DFT-D energy.
+This "D-only" route is much faster than running a DFT-D energy.

 Note that in a DFT+D energy or gradient calculation, user-specified dispersion parameters override any information provided about the